 Starting my own business

 On my return I started researching the group tours and realised that it was set up predominantly for young gap year students and travellers in their 20s.
 The needs of 30- and 40-something solo travellers, who are busy professionals and aren’t looking for a singles holiday were being ignored.
 This got me thinking about a new business idea, and I started to get really, really excited.

 Read more: Stop dating and just connect with people

 My focus groups revealed there are loads of people out there who want to continue indulging their passion for travel but worry that group tours are outdated.
 Loads of people missing out on amazing holidays because of the security issue with travelling alone, and an increasing number of women wanting to take career breaks but daunted by the prospect of solo holidays.

-Et voila, nine month later The Flash Pack was born with a mission to shake up the outdated group tour industry and cater to passionate solo travellers – just like me.
+Et voilà, nine month later Flash Pack was born with a mission to shake up the outdated group tour industry and cater to passionate solo travellers – just like me.

 If done right, travel has the ability to be a transformative experience.
 I’m not talking about the clichéd “go find yourself” nonsense.
 I’m just talking about the fact that no one should come back from a holiday without feeling alive and in love with life.
 It’s about breaking the mundane routine of work for two weeks, experiencing something totally different and giving your brain the chance to shift gear.

-Since setting up in 2013 we’ve taken thousands of 30 & 40 something single travellers all over the world and have created raving fans (check out some of the reviews on our Feefo page!).
-Our group tours are dynamic and we include loads of activities and Flash Pack experiences.
+Since setting up in 2013 we’ve taken thousands of single travellers in their 30s and 40s all over the world, and have created raving fans (check out some of the reviews on our Feefo page!).
+Our group adventures are dynamic, and we include loads of activities and Flash Pack experiences.
 No hidden fees or tourist traps and not an inebriated 18 year-old in sight.
 Are you in? flashpack.com